rails/jquery-ujs/README.md

 Installation
 ------------

-For automated installation, use the "jquery-rails" generator:
+1. For automated installation in Rails, use the "jquery-rails" gem.

-    # Gemfile
+   Place this in your Gemfile:

-    gem 'jquery-rails', '>= 0.2.6'
+       gem 'jquery-rails', '>= 1.0.3'

-And run this command (add `--ui` if you want jQuery UI):
+   And run:

        $ bundle install

+2. This next step depends on your version of Rails.

+   a.
+For Rails 3.1, add these lines to the top of your app/assets/javascripts/application.js file:

+          //= require jquery
+          //= require jquery_ujs

+   b.
+For Rails 3.0, run this command (add `--ui` if you want jQuery UI):

           $ rails generate jquery:install

       This will remove the Prototype.js library from Rails, add latest jQuery library and fetch the adapter.
 Be sure to choose to overwrite the "rails.js" file.

 ### Manual installation